-These violations include school buildings, grounds, buses, school activities, to and from school, as well as all activities under the control or direction of school personnel whether they occur on or off of school property.
+These violations include school buildings, grounds, buses, school activities on any of the district campuses, to and from school, as well as all activities under the control or direction of school personnel whether they occur on or off of school property.
 Each Level IV violation will result in documentation in the student's file toward Board Action.

-- 1. Under the influence or in possession of alcohol, or under the influence or in possession of drugs or related paraphernalia - 2.
-Distribution/sale of drugs, alcohol or look-alikes - 3.
-Violation of district's weapon policy
+- 1. Under the influence or in possession of alcohol, drugs, vapes with or for use with illegal substances, or related paraphernalia

+- 2. Violation of district's weapon policy

+- 3. Physical assault on staff members

+- 4. Extortion

+- 5. Arson

-- 4. Physical assault on staff members - 5.
-Extortion - 6.
-Arson - 7.
-Tampering with fire-fighting systems and/or alarms - 8.
-Terroristic threats (a student either directly or indirectly threatens to commit a crime of violence or cause bodily harm to another person) - 9.
-Reckless endangerment (Reckless endangerment includes any actions that could seriously injure another person, whether intentional or not.) - 10.
-Fireworks (Fireworks resulting in bodily harm will be considered reckless endangerment.) - 11.
-Written or verbal bomb threats
+- 6. Tampering with fire-fighting systems and/or alarms

+- 7. Terroristic threats (a student either directly or indirectly threatens to commit a crime of violence or cause bodily harm to another person)

+- 8. Reckless endangerment (Reckless endangerment includes any actions that could seriously injure another person, whether intentional or not.)

+- 9. Written or verbal bomb threats